ismc/devnet-2076_clus2018/README.md

     └── network-dmvpn           |
 ```

 Playbooks should embody the intent, architecture, and policy of a particular network.
 It should *not* contain references to specific nodes nor the specific values that are used to configure these nodes.
+That is:

 **Implementation (Inventory) + Definition (Playbooks}) = Deployment**